cdk8s-team/cdk8s/rfc/helm-import.md

     C --> S
 ```

-#### Sub scenarios

-* **cdk8s import Demo:=helm:https://airflow.apache.org/airflow@1.8.0**

-This would work as expected and will add "Demo" as the [module name prefix](https://github.com/cdk8s-team/cdk8s-cli/blob/2.x/src/cli/cmds/import.ts#L57-L62).

-* **cdk8s import helm:https://airflow.apache.org/airflow**

-This would fail the regex since no chart version is being mentioned in the url.

-* **cdk8s import helm:https://airflow.apache.org/**

-This would fail since no chart has been mentioned in the url.

-* **cdk8s import helm:www.google.com/airflow@1.8.0**

-This would fail since the url would not lead to a helm chart.

 ### Is this a breaking change?

 This is not a breaking change.
 This is adding new functionality to the cdk8s cli import command.